About This Chapter

 This lesson looks at business transactions and offers a definition for them.
 We'll also go over types of business transactions and look at some examples.

 7. Calculate Ending Inventory: Formula & Explanation

 This lesson will outline the concept of ending inventory and how it is used in business.
-Also, we will take a look at a balance sheet and how investors use it as tool to gain a high-level view of the status of their company.
+Also, we will take a look at a balance sheet and explore the way in which investors use it as tool to gain a high-level view of the status of their companies.